Or are they?

 Stapleton got his start writing hits for other country artists before recording Traveller, and many people have heard his handiwork and not even known it.

 The list is remarkable for its varied collaborators.
-Stapleton’s written for both George Strait and Luke Bryan, and it’s easy to see how he became so successful.
+Stapleton’s written for both George Strait and Luke Bryan, and it’s easy to see how he became so successful in country music.
 He knew how to write songs for artists that deftly capitalize on their past successes while still maintaining an original voice.

 If anything, Stapleton’s story is another reminder that if you work hard enough at something you love, big things can happen.